UX Case Study

 Make it adaptive instead responsive

 The smartphone version has to be very good and easy to use because most of the users will book classes via phone.
-I prefer to make the mobile version adaptive and not responsive, because I don't want to put all the information in the same spot where they are on the mobile version.
+I prefer to make the mobile version responsive and not adaptive, because it is financially a better choice for the business owner.

 Site map (mobile version)